 Amon Carter Museum of American Art

-Artstor is collaborating with the Amon Carter Museum of American Art to share approximately 3,000 images of artworks and objects in the Digital Library.
+Artstor and the Amon Carter Museum of American Art are now sharing more than 2,900 images in the Digital Library.

 The Amon Carter Museum of American Art is committed to acquiring the finest examples of American art, preserving them for future generations, and exhibiting them for the enjoyment of its broad audience.
 The museum is equally dedicated to researching the works in its collection and providing interpretive materials and programs to serve an educational role devoted to the study of American art.

 The Amon Carter's superb collection of works by Frederic Remington and Charles M. Russell—the two greatest artists of the American west—is unique, for nowhere else can a visitor see and compare so many masterpieces by these two artists.
 The museum also houses premier examples of American art from the nineteenth and twentieth centuries by artists such as Alexander Calder, William Merritt Chase, Frederic Church, Stuart Davis, Charles Demuth, Arthur Dove, Daniel Chester French, Marsden Hartley, Winslow Homer, Thomas Eakins, Robert Laurent, Paul Manship, Elie Nadelman, Louise Nevelson, Georgia O'Keeffe, and Augustus Saint-Gaudens.

 The museum also boasts more than 40,000 photographic prints, making it one of the country's major repositories of American photography.
 The holdings span the history of the photographic medium, from one of the earliest daguerreotypes made in this country to inkjet prints being made today.